nm3224/HEAL/src/README.md

 ### ALL PYTHON CODE

 - `codes.py` - contains all keyterms/regular expressions used for labeling.
-Contains some terms pulled from RCDC--will need to import that into a respective RCDC folder or change the location in argparse before running.
-If you want to add to existing term sets, read in existing excel file of current terms being leveraged from folder `term_sets` and adapt code to add to this list.
+Contains some terms pulled from RCDC--will need to import those files into a respective RCDC folder or change the location in argparse before running.
 - `preprocessing.py` - code to pre-process text; remove stop words, sentence filter, etc. current dataset files are saved in `cleaned_data` folder.
 - `text_utils.py` - contains various functions used in pre-processing, data visualizations, sentence wrapper, etc. Look at comments above each function for more details.
 - `key_term_search.py` - NLP, rule-based approaches to search for and count key terms to label.
 Label predictions saved to `predictions_NLP` under `results/'